software-students-fall2022/python-package-exercise-project-3-team-13/README.md

 # Python Package Exercise

 A little exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.

+# Team Members:
+Kedan Zha

+Bruce wu

+Evan Huang

+Amaan Khwaja

+# Project Description

+Lorem ipsum generators for image and texts with styles and customization.

+## Lorem Ipsum with length

+Input number of characters to get from lorem ipsum.
+Output a section of lorem ipsum with that length.

+## Hacker Lorem Ipsum

+Input the programming language of the hacker type.
+Print out generic hacker-like code upon key press.

+## Lorem Ipsum Image

+Input height, width, label, and filename for image.
+Save the image of those dimensions and with that label on the file system

+## ASCII Lorem Ipsum

+Input height and width of the character box and the characters to put in it.
+Output a string of ASCII text fitting those specefications